-1. Salvation We receive salvation from the sin which we inherand consequences of sin.

-They sinned by listening to the serpent and reating from the tree, which caused all of us to fall into sin, and all of humanity fell with them.
+1. Salvation We receive salvation from the sin which we inherited from Adam and Eve's disobedience.
+We receive salvation from the sin which we inherited from Adam and Eve's disobedience.
+They sinned by listening to the serpent and eating from the tree, caused all of us to fall into sin, and all of humanity fell with them.
 We were all in Adam (the head of creation) when he sinned, and the punishment of sin affected all people born from Adam.
-All of humanity inherited the sin and the punishment our Lord Jesus on the cross, He
+All of humanity inherited sin and its punishment and consequences.